-For these services to be applicable to you your property must be
+For this service to be applicable to you, your site must be

-supplied by mains cold water, not include any solar panels, air or ground source heat pumps.
-The property must not be any form of care home or have a water system larger than you would find in
+supplied by mains cold water, not include any solar panels, air or ground source heat pumps or have a water system larger than you would find in a domestic sized

-If you share a hot water system with other properties such as flats or your water is
+property.
+If you share a hot water system with other properties such as flats or

-heated by anything other than a combi boiler, point of use or immersion type water heater then you do not have a standard domestic system and your risk assessment needs to be more in-depth than this
+your water is heated by anything other than a combi boiler, point of use or immersion type water heater then you do not have a standard domestic system and your risk assessment needs to be more

 To carry out the inspection you will need a temperature probe that has a range of between 0c to